kevinbache/chillpill/README.md

-ritalin
+chillpill
 =======
-`ritalin` offers a surprisingly powerful implementation of (Hyper)`ParameterSet`s which requires the minimal possible amount of work.
+`chillpill` offers a surprisingly powerful implementation of (Hyper)`ParameterSet`s which requires the minimal possible amount of work.

 Installation